 I registered CS but no one send me a request because I lived my home town Matuyama city Ehime pref that is countryside.
 I moved to Tokyo for my job, computer engineer.
 I rent a one bed room apartment and changed my CS address.
 Then I got many "generic" requests.

-My heart started to beat violently when I talked with my first guest by a mobile phone. because it was first time to talk to foreigner.
-I didn't know English so I used google translate and translated what I want to say in English.
-I called her phone.
-"Hello!" she said "Allo?
+I was very nervous when I had to talk to my first guest in a phone. because it was the first time to talk to a foreigner.
+I didn't know English, I used google translate and calld her phone.
+I said"Hello!" she said "Allo?
 Iro?
 (Hiro?)
-Pouvez-vous parler français?"
-My head went blank.
+Pouvez-vous parler français?" she was a Congolese.

-My guests introduced other CS host, we went to Karaoke but I don't like to sing, so drink free alcohol. after drink over 4 liter beer I was drunk much and lost last train therefore I and my guests had to stay this CS host's house. this is my first surfing experience also this CS host's first experience of hosting CS host.
+My guests introduced aother CS host, we went to a Karaoke but I don't like to sing, so drink a lot of alcohol. after drink over 4 liter beer I was drunk too much and lost last train therefore I and my guests had to stay this host's house. it was my first surfing experience also this CS host's first experience of hosting CS host.

-I traveled to radioactive contamination area of Fukushima with my host.
+I went to radioactive contamination area of Fukushima with my host of Fukushima.

-My youngest guest was 10 months. his parents "forgot" to tell me that they want to surf with their baby.
+My youngest guest was 10 months. his parents "forgot" to tell me that they comet with their baby.

 I got a phone call from a embassy.
 Embassy officer asked me to host CSers from now.

 I've hosted homeless CSer.
 When he came to my apartment he used his all money to get a job that can work with Japanese idols. he had only a ticket to go back to his home country. his family refused to help him. they didn't want to get any trouble from him.
 After he left my apartment He became to a homeless but hobo life was very hard for him, Then he came back and stayed my apartment without my permission, but I didn't kick out him.
-I gave my pillow and blanket because he was crying and lonely.
+I gave my pillow and blanket because he was crying.